KrishnaSri-ui/Memory-Card-Game/README.md

 # Memory-Card-Game

 A fun and interactive memory matching card game built using **HTML, CSS, and JavaScript**.
-The game challenges players to match pairs of cards with symbols like ❤️ ♦️ ♠️ ♣️ 🌲 ⚽.
+The game challenges players to match pairs of cards with symbols.
 It features a timer, move counter, score tracker, card flip animations, and a celebratory "You Won!" screen upon victory.

 ---